mmm/infrastructure-gym/README.md

 </h4>

-The underlying infrastructure created for this example is a really simple web-app spun up in kubernetes:
+The underlying infrastructure created for this example is a really simple web-app spun up in Kubernetes:

 <h4 align="center">
   <img src="docs/SimpleK8sWebApp.svg"